Artem-Timoshenko/artem-timoshenko.github.io/index.md

     <img src="/assets/img/Timoshenko Photo.jpg" width="160">
   </div>

-  <p>I am an Assistant Professor at the <a href="https://www.kellogg.northwestern.edu">Kellogg School of Management</a> at Northwestern University.</p>
+  <p>I am an Associate Professor at the <a href="https://www.kellogg.northwestern.edu">Kellogg School of Management</a> at Northwestern University.</p>

-  <p>My <a href="{{ site.baseurl }}{% link menu/research.md %}">research</a> develops new quantitative methods to enhance marketing practice and product development.
+  <p>My <a href="{{ site.baseurl }}{% link menu/research.md %}">research</a> develops new methods for marketing analytics and new product development.
 I closely collaborate with industry partners to conduct field experiments and proof-of-concept studies.
-My recent projects span retail, financial services, automotive, and technology industries, focusing on marketing analytics and customer insights.</p>
+My recent projects span retail, financial services, automotive, and technology industries.</p>

-<p>I am available for consulting on new product development, growth strategy, and performance-based marketing.
+<p>I am available for consulting on performance-based marketing and business applications of AI.
 Contact me via <a href="mailto:artem.timoshenko@kellogg.northwestern.edu">email</a> or find me on <a href="https://www.linkedin.com/in/artem-timoshenko-47867b1a/">LinkedIn</a>. </p>

-<p> For more about my background, check out my <a href="/assets/cv/Timoshenko CV October 2023.pdf">CV</a>.</p>
+<p> For more about my background, check out my <a href="/assets/cv/Timoshenko CV September 2024.pdf">CV</a>.</p>